CenturyLinkCloud/PublicKB/Backup/sbs-backing-up-databases.md

 As part of configuring the hot backup, you will be asked to choose a destination for the backup files.
 We recommend creating a local volume, folder, or even a dedicated file server to serve as a “staging area” where the hot backups can reside.
 You only need to retain as many backup files in the local staging area as you’ll need to perform a full database recovery.

+In the example below, SQL Server hot backups are saved in a new volume (E:) on a Windows server, in a folder (\SQLbackups) dedicated to the backups.

   ![](../images/backup/databases/image3.png)

+And below, MySQL hot backups are saved to a dedicated folder (/home/ryan/backups) on the Linux host that is running MySQL.

   ![](../images/backup/databases/image4.png)